bryandam/SCCMdocs/sccm/develop/core/understand/sqlviews/software-updates-views-configuration-manager.md

 ### v_AuthListInfo

 Lists the software update groups, by CI_ID, for the Configuration Manager hierarchy, including when the software update group was created, when it was last modified, who last modified the software update group, source site, title, description, and so on.
-This view contains a subset of information from the **v_ConfigurationItems** view, joins the **v_LocalizedCIProperties** view to retrieve software update group title and description information, and filters the information by **CIType**=9, which indicates an software update group configuration item.
+This view contains a subset of information from the **v_ConfigurationItems** view, joins the **v_LocalizedCIProperties** view to retrieve software update group title and description information, and filters the information by **CIType** = 9, which indicates an software update group configuration item.
 The view can be joined to other views by using the **CI_ID**, **CI_UniqueID**, and **SDMPackage_ID** columns.

 ### v_EULAContent